 High-energy astrophysics involves phenomena in rather extreme physical situations.
-These include ultrastrong magnetic fields (up to 10^{15} G), strongly curved spacetime (such as near the horizon of a black hole), extremely dense matter (up to several times nuclear density), and particles with energies a billion times what can be achieved in terrestrial laboratories.
+These include ultrastrong magnetic fields (up to 1015 G), strongly curved spacetime (such as near the horizon of a black hole), extremely dense matter (up to several times nuclear density), and particles with energies a billion times what can be achieved in terrestrial laboratories.
 This means that high energy astrophysics can reveal not just interesting things about astronomy, but can help us probe fundamental physics as well.

 In this class we will explore some of the phenomena that generate high energy photons and particles, meaning relativistic particles and photons in the X-ray range and above.
 These include black holes, neutron stars, gamma-ray bursts, and the generation of ultra high energy cosmic rays.
 To understand these we will first get a grounding in the relevant basic physics, including the interactions and generation of high-energy photons and particles, their detection, and general relativity.
 We will then go over the sources themselves and some of the phenomena observed from them.
 These include black holes, neutron stars, and clusters of galaxies.
 As we discuss each source, we will first go through the basics and then discuss current frontier areas of research.
 For example, active research is proceeding on how to detect signatures of strong gravity from black hole sources; how is this done?
 What are people doing with respect to detecting evidence of ultrastrong magnetic fields?
+What produces cosmic rays above the so-called "GZK cutoff", where the cosmic rays were expected to be attenuated rapidly?
 What causes gamma-ray bursts?